List of Alex Rider characters: Hermann de Wynter Captain Hermann de Wynter is a minor antagonist in Snakehead. He is the Dutch captain of the snakehead's container ship, the MV Liberian Star, which is used to smuggle illegal immigrants into Australia from elsewhere.

-De Wynter is stated to have worked for the snakehead for eleven years, and unquestioningly does as his superiors as of him.
+De Wynter is stated to have worked for the snakehead for eleven years, and unquestioningly does as his superiors ask of him.
 He is first seen in a modified container of the Liberian Star, showing the bomb to Major Yu, with which he will destroy Reef Island.
 When Alex evades capture attempts by the crew after one of the smuggled refugees follows Alex after he breaks out of a modified container designed to carry people, de Wynter reports to Major Yu what has happened.
 Yu orders him to step up the security operations, despite the fact that the crew has had no sleep and has used every device imaginable to look everywhere on the ship.
 Yu also states that if Alex escapes, de Wynter should commit suicide.

 Despite the crew's best intentions, Alex uses one of his exploding Baht coins to damage the Liberian Star's cargo refrigeration unit, and escape.
 It is later revealed, when Alex is captured and forced to attend dinner with Major Yu, that Yu himself killed de Wynter, though it is never revealed how.